nathankot/lgtmee/README.md

 4. For each repository that you want to use this for, give access to the new user and setup a webhook pointing to your desired application URL.
 The webhook only needs to be forwarding `issue_comment` events.
+5. Edit `emoji.json` and add users and their corresponding emojii!

 ### Set up on Heroku